joeynor/OSProject/README.md

 ```
 *** __Fill answer here__.***

-## You are own your own, create your own static webpage
+## You are on your own, create your own static webpage

 1. Create a directory called webpage in your host machine
 2. Inside the directory, create a page index.html, with any content you would like